 In 1911, FTCH Peter of Faskally won the International Gundog League's Championship Stake for retrievers.
 His handler, Archibold Butter, adapted whistle and hand signals from working sheepdogs to guide Peter to unseen birds.
 This was the beginning of 'handling' that we see today in field trials and hunt tests.

-Peter also descends multiple times from the Buccleuch and Malmesbury dogs.
+Peter descended multiple times from the Buccleuch and Malmesbury dogs.
+He also had a good dose of Munden dogs in his pedigree.
 His paternal grandfather, Sherfield Spratt, was a full brother of Munden Single.
-And Sherfield Spratt was bred to his niece, Waterdale Twinkle.
-Peter's maternal grandfather, Munden Sovereign, was a son of Munden Single.
+And Sherfield Spratt was bred to Waterdale Twinkle, his niece by Munden Sentry.
+Peter's maternal great grandmother was Munden Single.